RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Toggles MPEG-DASH cleanup.
 By default the feature is on.
-In this mode nginx cache manager process removes old MPEG-DASH fragments and playlists from MPEG-DASH directory.
+In this mode nginx cache manager process removes old MPEG-DASH fragments and manifests from MPEG-DASH directory.
 Init fragments are deleted after stream manifest is deleted.

     dash_cleanup off;